 Google Search Console (GSC) is one of the most direct ways to see the backlinks Google recognizes for your site.

 Note: You’ll need to verify ownership of the site to access all the backlinks data, so this is a method you should use only for your own websites.
+Plus, it may not show ALL of the links pointing to your site.
+But it’s a start.

-With Semrush, you can also track the evolution of backlink numbers to see how your link-building efforts pay off over time.
-Semrush’s backlink audit tool also shows you potentially toxic backlinks you can disavow to help you maintain a healthy backlink profile.
+Semrush’s Backlink Audit tool also shows you potentially toxic backlinks you can disavow to help you maintain a healthy backlink profile.

 With their tool, you can find data about domain and page-level link metrics, identify the content on your site that’s attracting the most backlinks, and compare the backlink profile of your site to your competitors.

 Majestic has a rich historical database of the web, so it offers unique insights into backlink data.
-It classifies backlinks as fresh (recently discovered) and historic.

-- Citation Flow: a score between 0-100 that gauges the link equity or “power” the website or link carries
+- Citation Flow: A score between 0-100 that gauges the link equity or “power” the website or link carries

 The Top 6 Strategies for Acquiring Backlinks